 PDN stands for Physiology, Development and Neuroscience.
 Research in PDN is primarily in four major areas: Cellular and systems physiology, Developmental and reproductive biology, Form and function and Neuroscience.

-The Department of PDN provides Preclinical Teaching in Anatomy and Physiology for both medical and veterinary students and also contributes to the Natural Sciences Tripos in the areas of Physiology, Developmental Biology, and Neuroscience.
+The Department of PDN provides Preclinical Teaching in Anatomy and Physiology for both the Medical and Veterinary Sciences Triposes and also contributes to the Natural Sciences Tripos in the areas of Physiology, Developmental Biology, and Neuroscience.

 On this guide, you'll find: